Are you ready for winter sports? If you are like me, then you’re super excited! I hardly ever watch T.V., but I LOVE winter sports because:

 1. The games are competitive and fun to watch.

 2. The athletes are super inspirational.
 We all need a pick-me-up… especially after the holidays, right?

 I’m very excited to be teaching my class about winter sports this year.
 You see, we live near the beach, so we hardly ever get snow.
 This is a great cultural experience for us, and it’s also a great way to sneak in some learning.
-We’re going to particularly focus on learning about forces and motion.
+We’re going to focus on learning about forces and motion particularly.

 I designed these 5 Winter STEM Games STEM Challenges with your classroom in mind.
 Each Winter STEM challenge includes… 5E lesson plan, experiments, reading, STEM challenge, and a response sheet.